Jaswir/AdorableCats/README.md

 docker-compose up
 ```

+Now you can use the `AdorableCats Web API`

-Now you can reach the Web API's full (swagger) documentation here:
+You can reach the Web API's full (swagger) documentation here:
 ```powershell
 http://localhost:5000/swagger/index.html
 ```